franc90/brag/README.md

 * python 3.x
 * fzf on path

 To install run `./install.sh`.
-Or if you want to install globally, then in `brag` directory run `pip3 install .`
+Or if you want to install globally, then in project root folder run `pip3 install .`.